mariovagomarzal/dotfiles/README.md

 User specific configuration can be defined in the `.gitconfig.local` file.

 #### Delta

 I use the Delta tool as the pager for Git.
 Delta configuration is defined in the `.gitconfig` file too.

+### Pyenv

+I use Pyenv to manage Python versions.
+After installing Pyenv with Homebrew, we execute the `setup_python.sh` script to install Python 3.12.0 and set it as the global version.
+Then, we install all the packages defined in the `requirements-sys.txt` file via `pip`.

 ### Miscellaneous